 There has been a renewed hope of having South African teacher, Mushfiq Daniels, return home following recent sightings in Ho Cho Minh City, Vietnam.
-Daniels’ family travelled to Vietnam shortly after the 28-year-old went missing in July.
+But, his family is in need of more support to continue their search.
+Daniels’ family traveled to Vietnam shortly after the 28-year-old went missing in July.
 The family has not heard from him since 3 July.

 As the news of her son’s disappearance sunk in, Faheema Daniels had not wanted to speak to the media.
 She explained that Mushfiq sought the approval of his family when he saw an opportunity to grow.
-She explained that when she saw him in December 2018, he was perfectly fine.
+When she had seen him in December 2018, he was ‘perfectly fine’.

 The exhausted mother explained that prior to his disappearance she had regular contact with Mushfiq.

 “We’d send each other messages on how we were doing, what we were doing and inspirational little messages every morning.
 So, this was our contact.
 I knew though, I just had that gut feeling, that something wasn’t the same.
 I knew that somehow.”

 Faheema added that Mushfiq had embarked on a “spiritual” journey to Indonesia.